FarhadG/repo-card/README.md

 Here are some options that you can set within the `data-attrbutes` (e.g. `data-info="some information`) or in your app.

-- repo: The name of the repo
+- `repo`: The name of the repo
-- theme: There's only one theme right now (`doodle`), however, I'd love more themes.
+- `theme`: There's only one theme right now (`doodle`), however, I'd love more themes.
 Check out the `themes` folder or reach out if you'd like assistance in contributing
-- username: Your Github username
+- `username`: Your Github username
-- title: A title for the repo card
+- `title`: A title for the repo card
-- subtitle: A subtitle for the repo card
+- `subtitle`: A subtitle for the repo card
-- info: Some information you'd like to include about your project
+- `info`: Some information you'd like to include about your project
-- background: Set the background (it accepts CSS, so HEX, RGB or even an image, `url(...)`, works
+- `background`: Set the background (it accepts CSS, so HEX, RGB or even an image, `url(...)`, works
-- thumb: Set the thumbnail (it accepts CSS, so HEX, RGB or even an image, `url(...)`, works
+- `thumb`: Set the thumbnail (it accepts CSS, so HEX, RGB or even an image, `url(...)`, works
-- position: The card is currently set to `fixed` position, so you can set where it's mounted on the page (e.g. `position: { top: 15, right: 15 }`
+- `position`: The card is currently set to `fixed` position, so you can change its position (e.g. `position: { bottom: 15, left: 15 }`

 ## Coming